leosol/svc-new/README.md

 11. 0x800000        0x1900000000
 ```
 This table can be translated to decimal/byte values below.
-I did some testing with different file sizes and noticed that the part of the code that calculates the number of blocks that should be read ***was only returning 1*** as number of blocks.
-Meaning that only one block should be encrypted.
+I did some testing with different file sizes and noticed that the part of the code that calculates the number of blocks that should be encrypted ***was only returning 1*** as number of blocks meaning that only one block should be encrypted (maybe a bug).
 My max file had **1GB** of size.
+Samples can be found here (ziped) [a link](./samples/).

 ```
 0x0           0xa00000      => 0x100000 (10240 bytes)